 And it spreads out the peak spending season, giving more reasons for customers to come back to your site over those important few months.

-A longer shopping season means it’s crucial brands engage customers throughout the holiday season and capture their loyalty.
-Generating hype keeps your brand top of mind, and scarcity keeps customers wanting more.
+A longer shopping season means it’s crucial brands engage customers throughout the holidays and capture their loyalty.
+Generating hype keeps your brand top-of-mind, and scarcity keeps customers wanting more.

 It’s been a rocky few years, both for consumers and retailers.
 And it seems like just as COVID’s impact on retail started to abate, new problems arose for the retail sector.

-At the top of the list for 2022 are inflation, supply chain shortages, and low consumer confidence.
+At the top of the list for 2023 is inflation and consumer confidence.

 The OECD consumer confidence index tracks consumer sentiment across 38 countries.
 It signals how confident consumers are about the general economic situation, and how likely they are to spend vs. save money.

-As of May 2022, consumer confidence is at the lowest it’s been since the financial crisis of 2008.
+While consumer confidence has jumped from 96.5 in August 2022 to 98.5 in 2023, it's still at one of the lowest points it's been since the financial crisis of 2008.

 With consumer confidence low, customers are more cautious with their spending and more prone to switching to competitors for a better price.